slash827/ATM-System/docs/PROJECT_REORGANIZATION.md

 ## Next Steps

-1. Update any remaining documentation to reflect new structure
+1. ✅ **COMPLETED:** Updated documentation to reflect new structure
-2. Consider removing `legacy/` directory after confirming no dependencies
+2. ✅ **COMPLETED:** Confirmed no dependencies on legacy files - all tests passing
-3. Update CI/CD pipelines if they reference old file paths
+3. **RECOMMENDED:** Update CI/CD pipelines if they reference old file paths
-4. Review and update import paths in any scripts that might reference legacy files
+4. ✅ **COMPLETED:** Updated import paths - all imports working correctly

+## Project Status: ✅ COMPLETED

+All reorganization tasks have been successfully completed:
+- ✅ Test files properly organized by category
+- ✅ Backend structure follows modern FastAPI patterns
+- ✅ All redundant files removed or moved to legacy
+- ✅ 30+ tests passing with proper isolation
+- ✅ Clean import structure throughout project
+- ✅ Documentation updated to reflect current state